Balint-H/modular-agents/mj-unity-extensions/Editor/Scaling/README.md

 - You can make adjustments to the avatar of either the reference or the MuJoCo avatar by clicking "Configure Avatar" in the inspector (e.g. to adjust a bone location in the reference avatar to match the structure of the MuJoCo humanoid better).
 - This may be necessary if there's a fundamental mismatch on where the origin of a segment should be (most likely to be in the root, as the free joint's location is not anatomically defined).
 - For people shorter than the original MuJoCo humanoid, "orthogonal ratio" should be higher than for taller people.
+- You might need to excludes ome collision pairs based on how much the geometry changed.
+For example, with narrow shoulders you might need to disable collisions between the upper arm and the thorax.

 ## Implementation Details